interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/interuss/data_exchange_validation/scd_get_op_data_validation_by_sut.md

 # SCD Data Validation of GET operational intents by SUT test scenario

 ## Description
-This test checks that the USS validates correctly the operational intents it creates.
+This test checks that the SUT validates the operational intents received as response to its GET request from another USS.
+Control uss which is a mock uss plans a nearby V-shaped operation, and provides the data that SUT GETs.
-Notably the following requirements:
+SUT validates the GET response to successfully plan its operation Notably the following requirements:
 - **[astm.f3548.v21.OPIN0015](../../../../../requirements/astm/f3548/v21.md)**
 - **[astm.f3548.v21.OPIN0020](../../../../../requirements/astm/f3548/v21.md)**